 From time to time in the ordinary course of their respective businesses, certain of the underwriters and their affiliates have engaged in and may in the future engage in commercial banking, derivatives and/or financial advisory, investment banking and other commercial transactions and services with us and our affiliates for which they have received or will receive customary fees and commissions.
 J.P.
-Morgan Securities LLC is the sole lead arranger and certain affiliates of Banc of America Securities LLC and Citigroup Global Markets Inc. are parties to and lenders under our Bridge Facility that is available to provide financing for the Acquisition.
+Morgan Securities LLC is the sole lead arranger and certain affiliates of Banc of America Securities LLC, Citigroup Global Markets Inc., BMO Capital Markets Corp., ING Financial Markets LLC, Lloyds TSB Bank plc, Mizuho Securities USA Inc., Rabo Securities USA, Inc., U.S. Bancorp Investments, Inc., Wells Fargo Securities, LLC, BB&T Capital Markets, a division of Scott & Stringfellow, LLC, Comerica Securities, Inc., Fifth Third Securities, Inc., HSBC Securities (USA) Inc., Loop Capital Markets LLC, PNC Capital Markets LLC and Scotia Capital (USA) Inc. are parties to and lenders under our Bridge Facility that is available to provide financing for the Acquisition.
 In addition, J.P.
-Morgan Securities LLC is the sole lead arranger and certain affiliates of Banc of America Securities LLC and Citigroup Global Markets Inc. are parties to and lenders under our 2010 Credit Facility.
+Morgan Securities LLC is the sole lead arranger and certain affiliates of Banc of America Securities LLC, Citigroup Global Markets Inc., BMO Capital Markets Corp., ING Financial Markets LLC, Lloyds TSB Bank plc, Mizuho Securities USA Inc., Rabo Securities USA, Inc., U.S. Bancorp Investments, Inc., Wells Fargo Securities, LLC, BB&T Capital Markets, a division of Scott & Stringfellow, LLC, Comerica Securities, Inc., Fifth Third Securities, Inc., HSBC Securities (USA) Inc., Loop Capital Markets LLC, PNC Capital Markets LLC and Scotia Capital (USA) Inc. are parties to and lenders under our 2010 Credit Facility.
 Pursuant to its terms, the lenders' commitments under the Bridge Facility will be automatically and permanently reduced in an aggregate amount equal to the net proceeds of this offering and will no longer be available to us after this offering.
 Our Bridge Facility and 2010 Credit Facility were negotiated on an arms-length basis and contain customary terms pursuant to which the lenders receive customary fees.